-- 1. Will be the Electoral Registration Officer and Returning Officer for District Council Elections. - a.
-Will, in consultation with relevant Ward Members, re-designate new Polling Places, where such becomes unavailable or unsuitable before an election. - b.
-As the Returning Officer, has been delegated authority to make temporary appointments to parish councils under section 91 of the Local Government Act 1972. - 2.
-Within the overall resources allocated by the Council and in direct support of the Council's objectives, act on behalf of the Council on all matters including those which have been delegated to any other Officer provided that: - a.
-The Head of Paid Service may not exercise a power which is reserved by statute to another Officer. - b.
-Before exercising the power of another Officer, the Chief Executive will consult with that Officer if available. - c.
-The Chief Executive when exercising any powers may authorise the incurring of expenditure in an emergency even if there is no specific provision in the budget of the Council. - 3.
-In consultation with the Leader or if absent the Deputy Leader, act in a case of emergency in respect of any matter affecting the Council/Cabinet respectively, subject to a report on the circumstances being made to the next Council/Cabinet meeting. - 4.
+- 1. Shall be the Electoral Registration Officer and Returning Officer for District Council Elections. - 2.
+Within the overall resources allocated by the Council and in direct support of the Council's objectives, act on behalf of the Council on all matters including those which have been delegated to any other Officer provided that: - a. the Head of Paid Service may not exercise a power which is reserved by statute to another Officer: - b. before exercising the power of another Officer, the Chief Executive shall consult with that Officer if available; - c. the Chief Executive when exercising any powers may authorise the incurring of expenditure in an emergency even if there is no specific provision in the budget of the Council. - 3.
+In consultation with the Leader or if absent the Deputy Leader, act in a case of emergency in respect of any matter affecting the Council/Cabinet respectively. subject to a report on the circumstances being made to the next Council/Cabinet - 4.
 Be responsible for the overall organisational structure of the Council, including making any adjustments necessary to facilitate the delivery of the corporate plan. - 5.
 Ensure the provision of professional advice to all parties in the decision-making process. - 6.
-Together with the Monitoring Officer to be responsible for a system of recordkeeping for all local authority decisions. - 7.
-Manage the administration of complaints to the Council including issues of maladministration. - 8.
-Represent the Council on partnerships and other bodies - 9.
-Be responsible for the health and safety of all employees of the District Council - 10.
-Sign any document on behalf of the Council and to witness affixation of the Council's Common Seal to any document. - 11.
+Together with the Monitoring Officer to be responsible for a system of recordkeeping for all local authority decisions - 7.
+Represent the Council on partnerships and other bodies - 8.
+Be responsible for the health and safety of all employees of the District Council - 9.
+Sign any document on behalf of the Council and to witness affixation of the Council's Common Seal to any document. - 10.
 Be the Proper Officer of the Council, except where legislation or arrangements names another Officer.